- Q: Are Nature Conservancy preserves open to visitors?

 A: When you become a member you will receive a newsletter two times each year that talks about the Conservancy’s work in Wisconsin.
 It also includes information about field trips, volunteer work parties, and other special events.
-You will also receive our Nature Conservancy magazine six times per year, which tells you about the Conservancy’s work nationally and internationally.
+You will also receive our Nature Conservancy magazine four times per year, which tells you about the Conservancy’s work nationally and internationally.

 - Q: How can I become a member of The Nature Conservancy?

 A: Please follow this link to our Online Membership Form.
 And thank you for your interest in becoming a member.

 - Q: Where does The Nature Conservancy’s money come from and how is it used?

 A: A significant portion of the Conservancy’s funding comes from individual donors — people who make contributions of $25, $100, $1,000 or more.
 Other sources of income include bequests and other planned gifts, corporate and foundation gifts, gifts of land and conservation easements, interest income from our endowments and other invested funds, and money from government grant programs like the state Stewardship Fund.
 Copies of our national annual reports are available to any interested individuals.